-Offering anytime, anywhere digital insights, driven by analytics, that improve business performance.
+Offering anytime, anywhere digital insights, driven by analytics.

-Creating a digital workforce platform of connected information workers, using advanced monitoring, search and analytics tools.
+Creating a digital workforce platform of connected workers, using advanced monitoring, search and analytics tools.

-Proactively managing a digital innovation ecosystem comprising multiple partners to incorporate the latest available technologies.
+Proactively managing a digital innovation ecosystem comprising multiple partners to incorporate the latest technologies.

-The second most important technology noted in the research was “automation.”
-When automation becomes a part of the basic delivery of operational or business process services, increasing amounts of intelligence reside in the infrastructure (and in the applications) which decreases the amount of human intervention required.
+The second most important technology noted in the research was automation.
+When automation becomes a part of the basic delivery of operational or business process services, increasing amounts of intelligence reside in the infrastructure and the applications.
+That decreases the amount of human intervention required.

-Other technologies—cloud, mobile and social—are increasingly important to businesses but have not yet had a major effect on externally sourced operations.
+Cloud computing, mobile and social media are increasingly important to businesses but have not yet had a major effect on externally sourced operations.
 But this is changing as more buyers become aware of their potential.
 Together, these technologies can:

-Architecting for resiliency.
-In the digital era, providers must support wide-ranging demands for nonstop processes, services and systems.
+Architecting for resiliency—Providers must support wide-ranging demands for non-stop processes, services and systems.

-Incorporating analytics and mobility to deliver real-time, digital insights.
-Predictive analytics technologies offer the promise of helping an operational team look “around the bend” to see what’s coming, and develop their response.
+Incorporating analytics and mobility to deliver real-time, digital insights—Predictive analytics technologies offer the promise of helping an operational team look “around the bend” to see what’s coming and respond.

-Connecting the digital workforce.
-Automation removes the need for a great deal of clerical-type work, enabling knowledge workers to make higher-level contributions and experience increased job satisfaction.
+Connecting the digital workforce—Automation removes the need for a lot of clerical-type work, enabling knowledge workers to make higher-level contributions and gain increased job satisfaction.

-Enabling and participating in a digital innovation ecosystem.
-Outsourcing is by nature a collaborative endeavor, but the larger ecosystem of enterprises, research institutions and other entities needed to keep a competitive edge is significantly larger than just a buyer and provider.
+Enabling and participating in a digital innovation ecosystem—Outsourcing is by nature a collaborative endeavor.
+But the larger ecosystem of enterprises, research institutions and other entities needed to keep a competitive edge goes far beyond just the buyer and provider.